 The only website I am aware of that offers free professional advice on choosing a snooker cue and finding which snooker cue to buy is ABC snooker.
 James and John are both true professionals and have over 35 years experience in the snooker industry.
 Both are very helpful and are always wiling to give potential customers advice on what cue would be best for them or any other snooker, pool or billiards related subject.
 The quickest way to find out what you need to know is to give them a ring now on 0147 4777 147 for a friendly helpful chat.

 There is still no one to beat UK cue makers who are without doubt the best in the world.
 Peradon cues are of the highest quality and Peradon have more experience than anyone and Peradon are the oldest cue makers in the world, so if they don't know how to do it no one does.
 So if you're looking to buy a quality snooker cue then you can't go wrong choosing a Peradon Cue.
 I can also recommend Cue Craft cues which are made in Nottingham England are make excellent cues especially their hand spliced Triumph range although not everyone goes for the explosion of colours and splices they use in their multi-coloured butt sections.

-I would avoid going for cheaper imported cues like Power Glide, BCE, Riley and Canon Cues unless you are working towards a budget or just wanting to buy casually or for a social type of play.
-HIgh quality british made cues by really high class, high precision dedicated cuemakers will always tend to be more expensive than the mass imported inferior versions on the market, which tend to be imported from the far east.
+High quality British made cues from really high class, high precision dedicated cuemakers will always tend to be more expensive than the mass imported inferior versions on the market, which tend to be imported from the far east.

 Over 95% of high quality cues on the market are made from ash.
 This is no secret.
 Ash is very rigid and has a very distinct grain.
 It is more porous than maple and so tends to have a drier feel making it good for those players who are prone to having very sticky hands.